Accessibility Statement

 Interactive Maps

-Maps displayed by Google Maps – we don’t control how Google Maps displays information, but where possible we provide addresses in accessible formats within the web page’s text (via HTML).
+Maps displayed by Google Maps – we do not control how Google Maps displays information, but where possible we provide addresses in accessible formats within the web page’s text (via HTML).
 When Google makes their map output accessible, we will update our technology accordingly

 Non-compliance with the accessibility regulations